 - If harassment has been deemed as such, the school will take steps to prevent its recurrence and will correct its discriminatory effects on the complainant and others, where and when appropriate.

 - Any party dissatisfied with the process or decisions resulting from the investigation will have an opportunity to appeal the findings through the Academy’s Grievance Procedure at step 4 (The Grievance Procedure is published as described above).

 Sexual Harassment Prevention: Prevention is the best tool to eliminate harassment.
 Clear communication that harassment will not be tolerated is essential.
 The Academy is committed to providing community-wide awareness of its complaint procedure to ensure that the school takes immediate and appropriate action, and that each member of the school community feels comfortable bringing any issue to the school’s attention when necessary.

-The Academy does not discriminate on the basis of gender, age, national or ethnic origin, religion, disability, medical condition, marital or parental status, sexual orientation, or status as a disabled veteran in all rights, privileges, educational policies, programs and activities generally accorded or made available to students at the school.
+The Academy does not discriminate on the basis of gender, gender identity, age, national or ethnic origin, religion, disability, medical condition, marital or parental status, sexual orientation, or status as a disabled veteran in all rights, privileges, educational policies, programs and activities generally accorded or made available to students at the school.